-You would have to hook the tank to be purged (new tank) to the kit and the other end to a tank that delivers propane vapor (supply tank).
-You'd then open the inline purge lever to purge position, open the new tank's valve and use the bleed port on the purge kit to bleed any shipping air out to 1 atm.
-Then you'd open the supply valve on the supply tank and turn the inline purge lever to the charge position to supply the new tank with propane vapor.
-Doing this once will result in a mixture of air to propane vapor to be 1:1 (50% air 50% propane vapor).
-You'd need to repeat this process another 3 times to get to 6.25% air or less, which is an acceptable level of air/inert gas for the initial fill.
+- One method uses a Propane Tank Purge Kit like the one at this website. - Hook the tank to be purged (new tank) to the kit and the other end to a tank that delivers propane vapor (supply tank). - Open the inline purge lever to purge position, open the new tank's valve and use the bleed port on the purge kit to bleed any shipping air out to 1 atm. - Open the supply valve on the supply tank and turn the inline purge lever to the charge position to supply the new tank with propane vapor.
+Doing this once will result in a mixture of air to propane vapor to be 1:1 (50% air 50% propane vapor). - Repeat this process another 3 times to get to 6.25% air or less, which is an acceptable level of air/inert gas for the initial fill.